FairyTale06/TicTacToe/README.md

 # TicTacToe
-An TicTacToe for Android device.
+A TicTacToe game for Android device **Made With Android Studio**.

+Programming Language Used: Java